rendyuwu/todo/README.md

 A modern, full-stack TODO application built with Node.js, Express.js, MySQL, and Tailwind CSS.
 This application implements complete CRUD functionality for managing todo items with a clean, responsive user interface.

+## ✅ CSP Issue Fixed!

+**Important Update**: The application previously had issues with button functionality (Edit, Delete, Done) due to Content Security Policy (CSP) violations.
+This has been fixed by removing inline event handlers and implementing proper event delegation.
+See [CSP Fix Documentation](docs/CSP_FIX.md) for details.

+## ✅ Enhanced User Experience with SweetAlert2

+**New Feature**: The application now uses SweetAlert2 for beautiful, customizable confirmation dialogs instead of basic browser alerts.
+This enhances the user experience with modern, professional-looking dialogs.

 ## Features

 - **Full CRUD Operations**: Create, Read, Update, Delete todo items